 - Typical Sit Down Restaurants: Obviously fast food joints don’t require tipping, but this goes for even the majority of sit down restaurants where a servers takes your order and delivers your food.
 You’re not expected to leave a tip for the server at all.

-- Hotels: Even if you have somebody help take your luggage to your room, a tip is not expected (exceptions noted in the next section).
+- China Hotels: Even if you have somebody help take your luggage to your room, a tip is not expected (exceptions noted in the next section).
 There are other interesting things to consider, though, so make sure you read up on what to expect with China hotels.

 - Taxis: Drivers can be super helpful, but they accept only the fare that they’re due.